Norfolk Island Governance

 Notably, the Act made enrolling to vote in federal elections compulsory, and provides for the representation of Norfolk Island electors in a single electorate in the Australian Capital Territory.
 The Act also provides for the phased introduction of the Fair Work Act 2009 and associated workplace relations legislation to Norfolk Island.

-Work by the Department of Infrastructure, Regional Development and Cities is continuing to extend remaining Commonwealth legislation to Norfolk Island.
+Work by the Department of Infrastructure, Transport, Cities & Regional Development is continuing to extend remaining Commonwealth legislation to Norfolk Island.
 This work is ongoing, and will continue into the foreseeable future to ensure Norfolk Island's laws are up to date and consistent with contemporary laws.